Your expert guide to what to do in Aracena

 Where is Aracena?

-📍 Aracena is in the north of Huelva Province, in the Spanish Autonomous Region of Andalusia.
+Aracena is in the north of Huelva Province, in the Spanish Autonomous Region of Andalusia.
 It is the largest town in the Parque Natural Sierra de Aracena y Picos de Aroche.

-🚘 Aracena is an approximately ninety-minute drive from Seville and Huelva and two hours from Mérida.
+🚘 Aracena is around a 1hr20 drive from Seville and Huelva and two hours from Mérida.
 The roads are safe and well-maintained all the way.
-The views for much of this drive will have you exclaiming with joy.
-It’s a perfect day trip from Seville distance.
+It’s a perfect day trip from Seville.
+Just thirty minutes from Aracena is the gorgeous village of Almonaster La Real.

 History of Aracena

-The modern history of Aracena seems to be tied up with its castle site but there have been people living in this region since the Chalcolithic period.
+🏰 The modern history of Aracena seems to be tied up with its castle but there have been people living in this region since the Chalcolithic period.
 The mines in the area were what drew the Romans to the area in the first century BCE.

-The castle we see today was built when the Orden del Hospital (Portuguese) ruled the area in the thirteenth century.
+🇵🇹The castle we see today was built when the Orden del Hospital (Portuguese) ruled the area in the thirteenth century.
 This castle was itself built on the site of a much older Moorish castle.
 In the late thirteenth century, Aracena was ceded by Portugal to Castile and was included in the region named “Banda Gallega”, a collection of border fortifications designed to protect Castille from Portugal.

 The discovery of the cave under the hill in 1850 and its subsequent opening to tourists in 1914 made Aracena something of a spot for “underground tourism”.